 For those experienced with alpaca and its natural color variations, this is not an issue.
 Many find this natural variation beautiful.
 For those who expect a more synthetic, uniform color, it can be concerning.

 After talking to this buyer in email, I thought it would be helpful to review the primary colors of alpacas, the variations that can occur, and explain why these color variations exist.
 This might help others who are searching for and buying alpaca yarn or alpaca products.

 Official Alpaca Colors and Approved Show Classifications

-The Alpaca Owners Association (AOA) recognizes sixteen primary alpaca colors that include white, beige, light fawn, medium fawn, dark fawn, light brown, medium brown, dark brown, bay black, true black, light silver grey, medium silver grey, dark silver grey, light rose grey, medium rose grey, and dark rose grey.
+The Alpaca Owners Association (AOA) recognizes sixteen primary alpaca colors that including white, beige, light fawn, medium fawn, dark fawn, light brown, medium brown, dark brown, bay black, true black, light silver grey, medium silver grey, dark silver grey, light rose grey, medium rose grey, and dark rose grey.

 The association also notes that not all alpacas are a single color and the AOA approved shows must account for this as they classify alpacas into color groups for showing purposes.
 These additional color variations expand our core sixteen colors to also include modern grey, classic grey, indefinite light, indefinite dark, pattern, pinto, fancy, and appaloosa.

-It is important to note that the AOA does not specifically call these additional variations out as true alpacas colors.
+It is important to note that the AOA does not specifically call these additional variations out as true alpaca colors.
 Instead, they are classifications that the association can use to best group alpacas for the show circuit.